sasadangelo/terraform-tutorials/lesson-04/README.md

 # Lesson 04

 In this lesson we will learn how to add the Subnets to the VPC created in the [Lesson 01](../lesson-01/README.md).
+The code base for this lesson is the [following repository](https://github.ibm.com/ibm-cloudfoundry/infrastructure).

 ## VPC Subnets in the IBM Cloud